 Mardi Gras World - Next stop Mardi Gras World, the only place in New Orleans where you and your entire student group can go any time of the year and still experience, and fully enjoy, the true Mardi Gras experience (minus anything above a PG rating of course).
 This highly popular tourist attraction allows guests to tour a working warehouse where mega floats are made, a family-friendly, entertaining, and educational way to see first hand the work and planning put into this grand event.
 You will tour the massive building studio, get the history of this tradition, and hopefully walk away with a much better understanding of the real Mardi Gras.
 Witness NOLA culture at its finest as you see up close and personal how the artists make the mega floats that can hold up to 200 people, fiber optics, and laser lights, for over 40 parades a year.

 Oak Alley Plantation - Your last New Orleans stop is a truly essential one, the iconic and over-the-top photogenic site of Oak Alley Plantation.
 Technically located in the town of Vacherie, this stunningly Southern historic plantation home sits on 25 historic acres, each acre filled with stories of history and romance, tragedy and triumph.
-There is so much history and culture to be explored on these grounds, not to mention the outstanding home architecture and gorgeous 300 year old live oak trees lining the pathway to and from the home.
-Enjoy the views from the quaint, casual, onsite cafe that serves specials in traditional Southern style, with entrees like Cajun po boys and virgin specialty cocktails, such as the site special mint julep.
+There are so much history and culture to be explored on these grounds, not to mention the outstanding home architecture and gorgeous 300-year-old live oak trees lining the pathway to and from the home.
+Enjoy the views from the quaint, casual, onsite cafe that serves specials in traditional Southern-style, with entrees like Cajun po' boys and virgin specialty cocktails, such as the site special mint julep.
 What a great way to fuel up and cool off!
-Your group will have the chance to either choose a self-guided stroll around the property with their own interactive maps, living the legacies themselves, or opting for a guided tour!
+Your group will have the chance to either choose a self-guided stroll around the property with their own interactive maps, living the legacies themselves or opting for a guided tour!